voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-rewarded-loyalty_points.md

-The `EVENTS.CUSTOMER.REWARDED.LOYALTY_POINTS` webhook means that a customer received loyalty points on one of their loyalty cards.
+The `EVENTS.CUSTOMER.REWARDED.LOYALTY_POINTS` event indicates that a customer received loyalty points on one of their loyalty cards.
 The webhook contains the details of the number of points the customer received.